brandongregory/dndhelp/src/5e-homebrew/subclasses/ranger-urban-hunter.md

 Starting at 3rd level, you can pick up a scent or some other distinguishing feature of one creature.
 As a bonus action, you designate one creature you can see within 60 feet of you as the target of this feature.
 While this creature is marked, you have advantage on Wisdom (Perception) and Intelligence (Investigation) checks related to finding it, and you instinctively know what general direction it is in while it is within 100 feet of you.
 Additionally, the creature’s Wisdom (Perception) rolls to detect you or allies within 30 feet of you are made with disadvantage.

-This benefit lasts until you finish a short or long rest.
+This feature requires concentration and lasts one hour.
 It ends early if you designate a different creature.
+It can be re-applied to the same creature if you can see it and it is within 60 feet of you.

 ## Streetwise Investigator